ansible-collections/ansible.netcommon/docs/ansible.netcommon.index_of_lookup.rst

                     <td>
                     </td>
                 <td>
-                        <div>When the data provided is a list of dictionaries, run the test againt this dictionary key When using a key, the list must only contain dictionaries See fail_on_missing below to determine the behaviour when a key is missing from a dictionary in the list</div>
+                        <div>When the data provided is a list of dictionaries, run the test againt this dictionary key When using a <code>key</code>, the list must only contain dictionaries See <code>fail_on_missing</code> below to determine the behaviour when a key is missing from a dictionary in the list</div>
                 </td>
             </tr>
             <tr>